Kuro2112/kurooryuki/readme.md

 ---

 ### Learning style
+- Learning from my friend who is a developer
 - Read existing code and project structures
 - Use documentation and tools (search, AI) to understand features